‘Orange Is The New Black’ Season 5 Spoilers: Leaked Episodes Reveal Whether Daya Shoots Prison Guard Humphrey

 The prisoners then debated whether they should kill Humphrey, but ultimately decided to keep him alive for the time being — though he is losing blood quickly and losing consciousness.

-There could be some difficulty in trying to glean too many spoilers from the leaked episodes of Orange is the New Black.
+There could be some difficulty in trying to glean too many spoilers from the leaked episodes of Orange Is the New Black.
 As a report from Bustle noted, there have only been a handful of episodes leaked, so viewers accustomed to binge watching on the weekend the show is first released won’t be able to.

 “There’s also the matter that, if the reports are to be believed, not every episode of Orange Is The New Black has reportedly even been leaked,” the report added.
 “And even if you were to go forth and dive into the episodes which have reportedly been uploaded online, you’re also going to have to stop three episodes prior to the end of the season, which still leaves you with the same problem you have now: wanting to know what happens next and having to wait for it.”

-As a moderator of Reddit’s Orange is the New Black site also noted, the leaked episodes are lacking in the production quality of the finished Netflix product.
+As a moderator of Reddit’s Orange Is the New Black site also noted, the leaked episodes are lacking in the production quality of the finished Netflix product.

 “Wait for the official release,” the fan warned.
 “The post-production audio is not complete.
 Visually, it appears to be color corrected and complete.
 Seriously, I know some of you will want to find it, but it’s not the product the team wants to release.”

-So even with the leaked episodes hitting the internet, the full Orange is the New Black still spoilers won’t be known for another eight weeks or so.
-Fans who want to check out some more Orange is the New Black spoilers taken from cast interviews and not from the leaked episodes can check out a report from Cheat Sheet that gives some details.
+So even with the leaked episodes hitting the internet, the full Orange Is the New Black spoilers won’t be known for another eight weeks or so.
+Fans who want to check out some more Orange Is the New Black spoilers taken from cast interviews and not from the leaked episodes can check out a report from Cheat Sheet that gives some details.

 [Featured Image by Netflix]